 This is the best pasta sauce on the planet.
 We were in Italy for a wedding and got together at our friend’s apartment for dinner.
 The owner had dropped off a pile of juicy homegrown tomatoes and onions from the garden below.
 I spent the evening cooking with my lovely friend Hannah.
 Over the course of two hours, everything simmered down into a sweet, thick sauce.
 Boy did it taste good!
 We also made a carbonara — the first time I’ve ever tried it.

-This was the view from our kitchen window as we chatted away the time.
+This was the view from our kitchen window.
 Who would have thought cooking pasta sauce could bring so much happiness — perhaps it was all the wine we drank in those two hours.

 - House of Cards (we’re addicted!)